schlagert/syslog/README.md

   is done to be compliant to RFC 5424 by default, even when short hostnames are used for Erlang distribution.

+### 3.4.5

+* Do not open sockets in active mode.
+This prevents a socket `bind` which in turn lets the socket listen for incoming traffic (thanks to @lukebakken)

 ### 3.4.4

 * Allow message header customizations, e.g. `APP-NAME` and/or `HOSTNAME` (thanks